WSSC Water's board moves to replace CEO amid billing system investigation

 WASHINGTON — WSSC Water Commissioners terminated their employment agreement with General Manager and CEO Carla Reid effective Dec.31, 2022.

-While Reid remains in the position until then, commissioners approved a resolution stripping her of some managerial powers during a 6-hour closed-door meeting Wednesday, according to multiple sources familiar with the decision and internal WSSC Water emails reviewed by WUSA9.
-WSSC Water’s spokesperson declined to comment.
+While Reid remains in the position until then, commissioners stripped her of some managerial powers during a 6-hour closed-door meeting Wednesday, according to multiple sources familiar with the decision and internal WSSC Water emails reviewed by WUSA9.

+In a statement to WSSC Water employees, Reid acknowledges her contract termination.
+She denies losing any managerial powers.
+A WSSC Water spokesperson has declined to provide the commissioner's resolution passed Wednesday to WUSA9.

 Reid had been at the company for more than 20 years, starting as a civil engineer, leaving the company in 2006, and then returning to act as CEO and general manager in 2016, according to the company website.